nxrighthere/ENet-CSharp/README.md

 `Packet.HasReferences` checks references to the packet.

-`Packet.SetFreeCallback(PacketFreeCallback callback)` set callback to notify the programmer when an appropriate packet is being destroyed.
+`Packet.SetFreeCallback(PacketFreeCallback callback)` sets callback to notify when an appropriate packet is being destroyed.
 A pointer `IntPtr` to a callback can be used instead of a reference to a delegate.

 `Packet.Create(byte[] data, int offset, int length, PacketFlags flags)` creates a packet that may be sent to a peer.
 The offset parameter indicates the starting point of data in an array, the length is the ending point of data in an array.
 All parameters are optional.
 Multiple packet flags can be specified at once.
 A pointer `IntPtr` to a native buffer can be used instead of a reference to a byte array.